pinglis/YoloCamFX/README.md

 You can select to run either yolo or tiny yolo from dl4j and the confidence threshold.

-Yolo can return duplicate predictions for the same object so to remove that non-max suppression algorithm taken from [here](https://dzone.com/articles/java-autonomous-driving-car-detection-1).
+Yolo can return duplicate predictions for the same object so to reduce that a non-max suppression algorithm from [here](https://dzone.com/articles/java-autonomous-driving-car-detection-1) is used.

 This project is an extension of [yolo-dl4j](https://github.com/jesuino/java-ml-projects/tree/master/utilities/yolo-dl4j) from user jesunino but updated to support webcams.